Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   was successful anyway
-- To inform the caller of an event that regularly happens in normal expected operation, e.g. the regular end of a file or stream, or reaching the end of an iterated container
+- To inform the caller of an event that regularly happens in normal expected operation, e.g. the regular end of a file or stream, or regularly reaching the end of a data set like an iterated container
 - To make it easier for yourself to bail out of a call chain where nothing really unusual occured, even if you just use it internally